oktadev/draft-enterprise-cross-app-authz/README.md

 The ACDC JWT is issued by the IdP `https://acme.idp.cloud` for the requested audience `https://acme.chat.app` and includes the following claims:

 * `iss` - The IdP `issuer` URL
-* `sub` -
+* `sub` - The User ID at the IdP
-* `azp` - Client ID of the Requesting Application as registered with the IdP
+* `azp` - Client ID of the Requesting Application as registered with the Resource Application
-* `aud` - Client ID of the Resource Application as registered with the Requesting Application
+* `aud` - Client ID of the Resource Application as registered with the IdP
 * `exp` -
 * `iat` -
 * `scopes` - Array of scopes at the Resource Application granted to the Requesting Application